AhmedYaser-Mt/Project-15-Double-Linked-List-Class/README.md

 - Instructor: Dr. Mohammed Abu-Hadhoud

-- Course: Algorithms & Problem Solving – Level 5
+- Course: 13 - Algorithms & Problem Solving – Level 5

 ---

 ## 🧠 Final Note

 Strong developers don’t rush to advanced topics.
-They build foundations that allow them to scale confidently.
+They build solid foundations that allow them to scale with confidence.

-This project represents a key step in that journey.
+This project represents an important step in that journey. 🚀